pdichiaro/LMDseq/IMPLEMENTATION_SUMMARY.md

 ## Overview

-This document summarizes the recent improvements made to the LMDseq pipeline, focusing on MultiQC integration, DESeq2 design formula strategy, and PCA optimization.
+This document summarizes the recent improvements made to the LMDseq pipeline, focusing on MultiQC integration, DESeq2 design formula strategy, PCA optimization, and robustness fixes for small datasets.

 ## Changes Implemented